parsaeisa/Notes/Software engineering/Architecture/readme.md

     - Remove system's complexity
     - Remove a service with no busniess logics on it

+In software engineering, there are short-term solutions and long-term solutions.
+Some of short-term solutions for scaling datasets:
+- Scaling database instances Horizontally and vertically
+- Connection pools are useful for limiting the impact of growing number of connections.
+Connection pools such as **PgBouncer** which figma used.

 ### Dismantling

 When you want to dismantle a logic from monolith here are steps :